 You must finish in three (3) minutes!
 Plan on 2:50 to be safe.

 PRACTICE!
 Most likely, you will need to practice a number of times to get your message across effectively in only three minutes.
 You will not be introduced.
 Give your name and the title of your paper.
 Your presentation is an advertisement for your paper, so focus on insights rather than details.
 Avoid spending much time on related work.
 Consider giving an application/motivation of your work, the main result, and one piece of technical “meat” (e.g., a theorem, a design principle, an equation, etc.) that will help the audience understand the methodology and the depth of the work, understanding that there will not be time for all the details.

 - If you have more than one author for your paper, we recommend you have two authors at your interactive station.
 This allows one author to walk around and talk to other authors of thematically-related papers while the second author presents the work.
 If there are people waiting to talk to you, limit your discussion with any one attendee.
 Schedule a time later to get together to discuss in more detail.
-You should have several slides prepared that get into the details, but do not plan to give full 15-minute one-way talks.
 The format of the interactive display should encourage lively discussions between paper authors and audience members.
 The format of the interactive display is not to repeat the same 15-minute one-way talk over and over until the end of the session.